Welcome to Recovery Centre at White River

 Our treatment team includes experienced psychiatrists, psychologists, social workers, professional nurses, and certified addiction counselors.
 All truly care about the needs of each client.

-Our 7 hectare campus, nestled in the famous Lowveld scenery of northern South Africa, is on the outskirts of Kruger National Park.
+Our 7 hectare facility, nestled in the famous Lowveld scenery of northern South Africa, is on the outskirts of Kruger National Park.
 The backdrop of beautiful nearby mountains and waterfalls create a healing environment that promotes inner harmony and will help you focus on your recovery.

 Whether you want to sign up to start treatment or you have a question about treatment, calling or e-mailing our admissions team is your first step.
 An experienced admissions coordinator will answer the phone or respond to your e-mail and be able to help you.

 It’s always there; it’s at the heart of why your loved ones support you, why addiction professionals dedicate their lives to saving yours and why you never give up on the chance to “get sober”.
+Your detox starts here.

 Recovery from alcohol and drug addiction is complex and difficult.
 There’s no quick fix and your recovery journey lasts a lifetime.
 Recovery comes with hardship and heartache; you’ll lose people in your life but you’ll gain new ones who’ll walk the road to lasting recovery with you.